Generalized Higgs mechanism in long-range interacting quantum systems

 with $\int_{t,\rr} \equiv \int \dd t\, \dd^d r$, and $J_\rr$ the continuum version of $J_{ij}$.
 Note that the long-ranged interaction is only activated by the canting field.
 To analyse the excitation spectrum of this effective theory, we expand around a homogeneous order parameter $\ff_0$ as $\ff_\rr = \ff_0 + \delta\ff_\rr$, and only retain terms quadratic in $\delta\ff_\rr$ and $\mm_\rr$.
 The resulting quadratic action can be diagonalized, and leads to the quasiparticle dispersion $E_\qq \propto \sqrt{|\qq|^2 J_\qq}$.
 For $\alpha>d-2$, with $d$ the spatial dimension, the low-momentum behaviour of $E_\qq$ reads

 For $\alpha\leq d-2$, the Fourier transform of $J_\rr$ diverges with the system size, and therefore a regularization is needed.
 This is achieved by rescaling the proper timescales for excitation propagation, in analogy with the well-known case of diverging ferromagnetic interactions\,\cite{antoni1995clustering,bachelard2013universal}.
-This procedure is outlined in the Supplementary Material~\cite{suppmat}, and reveals the discrete, gapped nature of the spectrum, see insets in Fig.~\ref{fig:Dispersions}.
+This procedure is outlined in App.~\ref{app_c}, and reveals the discrete, gapped nature of the spectrum, see insets in Fig.~\ref{fig:Dispersions}.
 Once properly regularized, it becomes evident that the divergent dispersion relation characteristic of the third regime reduces to a pure point spectrum, similar to the one observed in strongly disordered systems, which, as pointed out in Ref.~\cite{Defenu_2021_pnas}, leads to the breakdown of conventional equilibration and irreversibility concepts.
 This phenomenon, already described in Ref.\,\cite{Defenu_2021_pnas} for ferromagnetic systems, is found here to also occur in antiferromagnetic systems with $\alpha\leq d-2$.

-The case $\gamma<1$ can be also treated within the NLSM~\cite{Haldane1983,suppmat}, and it renders the same result for $s(\alpha)$, except for the case $\gamma=0$, where it predicts a linear dispersion, regardless of the interaction.
+The case $\gamma<1$ can be also treated within the NLSM~\cite{Haldane1983} (see App.~\ref{App:2}), and it renders the same result for $s(\alpha)$, except for the case $\gamma=0$, where it predicts a linear dispersion, regardless of the interaction.

 The resulting values of $s(\alpha)$ are in agreement with the values obtained from the spin-wave approximation, as shown in Fig.~\ref{fig:Exponent}, with minor discrepancies due to finite-size effects.
 Note that for $\alpha \leq d-2$ we did not fit the values of $s(\alpha)$, as the spectrum is discretized.